OpenDrift/opendrift/elements/README.md

 The module 'elements.py' defines the fundamental class 'LagrangianArray'

-The LagrangianArray class holds a dictionary (OrderedDict) defining the parameters (properties) of an element.
+The LagrangianArray class holds a dictionary (OrderedDict) defining the variables (properties) of an element.
-The parameters are defined by:
+The variables are defined by:
 ```
 - name
 - dtype (typically numpy.float32)